oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 This task is for the installation of Management Agent in a non-OCI host(e.g. on premise, other cloud compute).

->**Note:** If you have installed the management agent on an OCI instance in Task 1, please skip this task and proceed to Task 3.
+>**Note:** If you have installed the management agent on an OCI instance in Task 1, skip this task and proceed to Task 3.

-For installation of Management agent on non-OCI hosts, you need to have both the installation script and the management agent software from [Lab 2](?lab=setup-a-fleet).
+For installation of Management agent on non-OCI hosts, you need to have both the installation script and the management agent software from [Lab 3](?lab=setup-a-fleet).

 Both files need to be placed in the same directory before you proceed.

->**Note:** Ensure that you have installed the latest Oracle JDK 8 on your machine before you proceed according to [Lab 3 Task 3](?lab=deploy-a-java-application#Task3:InstallJava8andcreateasimpleJavaapplication).
+>**Note:** Ensure that you have installed the latest Oracle JDK 8 on your machine before you proceed according to [Lab 4 Task 3](?lab=create-a-java-application#Task3:InstallJava8andcreateasimpleJavaapplication).
 Management Agents require Oracle JDK 8 to be installed.

 **On Linux (Non-OCI Host)**

-1. Prepare the **installation script** for Linux downloaded in [Lab 2](?lab=setup-a-fleet).
+1. Prepare the **installation script** for Linux downloaded in [Lab 3](?lab=setup-a-fleet).
 Or enter the following command to transfer the script to the remote Managed Instance.

     ```
     <copy>
     scp -i <your-private-key-file> <path-to-installation-script> <username>@<x.x.x.x>:<copy-to-path>
     </copy>
     ```
-2. Prepare the **management agent** software for linux downloaded in [Lab 2](?lab=setup-a-fleet) or enter the following command to transfer the script to the remote instance.
+2. Prepare the **management agent** software for linux downloaded in [Lab 3](?lab=setup-a-fleet) or enter the following command to transfer the script to the remote instance.
 Both the **management agent** software and the **installation script** must be placed in the same directory.

     ```
     <copy>